 No, Jesus and Satan are not brothers.
-Jesus is God and Satan is one of His creations.
+Jesus is God, and Satan is one of His creations.
 Not only are Jesus and Satan not brothers, they are as different as night is from day.
-Jesus is God incarnate—eternal, all knowing and all powerful while Satan is a fallen angel that was created by God for God’s purposes.
-The teaching that Jesus and Satan are “spirit brothers” is one of the many false teachings of the Mormons (Latter Day Saints), and to some degree also the Jehovah’s Witnesses.
+Jesus is God incarnate—eternal, all-knowing, and all-powerful, while Satan is a fallen angel that was created by God for God’s purposes.
+The teaching that Jesus and Satan are “spirit brothers” is one of the many false teachings of the Mormons (Latter-Day Saints) and, to some degree, also the Jehovah’s Witnesses.
 Both of these groups are properly labeled as cults because they deny essential Christian doctrine.
-While they use Christian terms such as Jesus, God and salvation, they have heretical views and teachings on the most basic and essential Christian doctrines.
+While they use Christian terms such as Jesus, God, and salvation, they have heretical views and teachings on the most basic and essential Christian doctrines.
 (Please note that most Mormons today will vehemently deny that they believe Jesus and Satan are brothers.
-However, this teaching was most definitely a belief of the early Mormons).
+However, this teaching was most definitely a belief of the early Mormons.)

 The teaching that Jesus and Satan are “spirit brothers” is born out of the Mormons’ misunderstanding and distortion of Scripture as well as some of the extra-biblical teachings they consider to be authoritative.
-Simply put there is no way you can read the Bible using any type of sound hermeneutical principles and come away with the idea that Jesus and Satan are “spiritual brothers.”
-The Scriptures are very clear that Jesus is fully God, not some type of lesser god as the Mormons or other cults believe.
-The Scriptures are also very clear that God is transcendent above His creation which simply means that there is no comparison between Christ the Creator and Satan His creation.
+Simply put, there is no way you can read the Bible using any type of sound hermeneutical principles and come away with the idea that Jesus and Satan are “spiritual brothers.”
+The Scriptures are very clear that Jesus is fully God, not some type of lesser god as the Mormons and other cults believe.
+The Scriptures are also very clear that God is transcendent above His creation, which simply means that there is no comparison between Christ the Creator and Satan His creation.

 Mormons believe that Jesus Christ was the first “spirit child” born to God the Heavenly Father with one of his many wives.
 Instead of acknowledging Jesus as the one true God, they believe He became God, just as they will one day become gods.
-According to Mormon doctrine, as the first of the “spirit children” of God, Jesus had preeminence over Satan or Lucifer who was the second “son of God” and the “spirit brother” of Jesus.
-It is ironic that they will use Colossians 1:15 as one of their “proof texts” because it says that: “He is the image of the invisible God, the firstborn over all creation.”
-Yet they ignore verse 16 where we see that “By Him (Christ) all things were created that are in heaven and that are on earth.
+According to Mormon doctrine, as the first of the “spirit children” of God, Jesus had preeminence over Satan or Lucifer, who was the second “son of God” and the “spirit brother” of Jesus.
+It is ironic that they will use Colossians 1:15 as one of their “proof texts,” because it says that “[Christ] is the image of the invisible God, the firstborn over all creation.”
+Yet they ignore verse 16, where we see that “By [Christ] all things were created that are in heaven and that are on earth.
 Visible and invisible, whether thrones or dominions or principalities or powers.
 ALL THINGS were created through Him and for Him.”
-All things—thrones, dominions, principalities or powers—include Satan and his demons.
+All things—thrones, dominions, principalities, or powers—includes Satan and his demons.